TheGigaMaster/Personal-BL3-mods/Varkid Mod/README.md

 Tink's have turrets, so idk how that would interact. that'd be a lot of work, but a lot of fun.
 Certain enemies wouldn't be able to evolve such as goliaths, bosses, mini-bosses, etc. imagine you're just running and gunning, then a normal enemies just upgrades.

+#

+Extra Random Information

+One interesting thing to note is that after super badass, the game says SuperToRaid for the final evolution stage.
+In BL2, it was a 3 step process:

+super badass -> ultimate badass -> Verminvirous/supreme badass

+In BL3, there is no ultimate badass stage.
+Digging deeper, it appears that the game decides to go from

+super badass -> Verminvirous/supreme badass

+They are omitting an evolution stage.
+Upon a quick look at the wiki, the spawn chance values for ultimate badass -> Verminvirous/Supreme badass match the vaules for the SuperToRaid chance.
+This spawn rate is at 0% for normal mode and only a 7.5% chance in TVHM, which matches up with what's in the game data.

+So, what does this mean?

+The game is skipping an evolution step, and once a varkid reaches superbadass, it has a chance go straight to Raid.
+However, currently I don't think Raid is in the game, so we will have to wait and see what happens.
+Have fun with going from "Ok this is a good challenge" to "God has abandoned us" by completely spiking in difficulty.